EVA is an indoor aquaponics furniture concept, specially designed for hobbyists from François Hurtaud.

 The piece of furniture is interesting, and creates a small ecosystem that works perfectly.
 In aquaponics there is a symbiotic relationship in which fish waste, ammonia, is released into the garden.

-The substrate of the plant roots breaks down that ammonia into nitrates and nitrites that go to feed the plants.
+The substrate of the roots of the plants breaks down that ammonia into nitrates and nitrites that go to feed the plants.
 The plants in turn become food for the fish, in a virtuous circle.

-If aquaponics gives you doubts, know that the Aztecs in the year 1000 AD cultivated and raised plants on rafts placed on the surface of a lake.
+If aquaponics gives you doubts, know that the Aztecs in the year 1000 AD cultivated and raised plants on rafts arranged on the surface of a lake.

 Aquaponics, sustainable and harmonious agriculture